A Halloween Mystery: Sherlock Holmes and the Italian Secretary in Scotland

 Holmes and Watson receive a coded telegram at Baker Street from Sherlock's older brother, Mycroft, described as "a senior but anonymous government official" and the head of Intelligence.
 He is also a confidant of Queen Victoria and the Queen may be in danger.

-Is there a ghost, a poltical scheme, or a group of townsmen perpetrating a haunted sideshow at the castle?
-The possibility of ghosts lingering on earth is given creadance that buolds page by page.
-Conan Doyle was himself interested in ghosts and an afterlife; Sherlock Holmes, not so much.
-However, Holmes spokes several times of the power of ghosts in this case.
+Is there a ghost, a political scheme, or a group of townsmen perpetrating a haunted sideshow at the castle?
+The possibility of ghosts lingering on earth is given credence that builds page by page.
+Conan Doyle was himself interested in ghosts and an afterlife; Sherlock Holmes was not.
+However, in this case, Holmes speaks several times of the power of ghosts - or the power of belief in ghosts.

 Caleb Carr must have written this book by angel light, if not by ghostly muse --

-Carr set out to compose a short story for a Holmes anthology and could not end it so abruptly.
-Readers are glad that he continued.
+Carr set out to compose a short story for a Holmes anthology and could not end it so abruptly and readers are glad that he continued.
 Read The Italian Secretary as a companion to The Hound of the Baskervilles for a set of great ghost stories.